drug-design/course/docs/chapters/structure-activity-relationships.md

 ![](https://media.drugdesign.org/course/structure-activity-relationships/Apomorphine_chain-lenght.gif){: loading=lazy }
 #### Example 2 of Homologation

-In this example the length of the chain was explored, revealing the existence of an optimum for an n-butyl chain, which was further refined with the preparation of branched analogs.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-2-homologation-51c90dd9'><i class='fa fa-play' aria-hidden='true'></i></button>In this example the length of the chain was explored, revealing the existence of an optimum for an n-butyl chain, which was further refined with the preparation of branched analogs.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.